How to choose a publisher for your open access book 1

 Unlike some publishers who will require you to sign over your copyright or certain reuse rights before they will publish your book, many publishers do not require this for open access books, therefore allowing you and others to share and reuse your work (See Contracting and copyright).

 Some publishers only make an open access PDF (Portable Document Format) version of the book.
 Others produce formats such as HTML (Hypertext Markup Language) or XML (Extensible Markup Language), which are more easily searchable and reusable.
-Publishers may also offer an EPUB, compatible with most e-readers and work together with Amazon to provide a MOBI format for e-readers.
+Publishers may also offer an EPUB, which is compatible with most e-readers and work together with Amazon to provide an AZW3 format for Amazon e-readers.
 Many open access publishers will also sell a print copy in addition to the digital version (See Digital and print publication).

 Any open access book must be openly licensed.
-There is a range of licences available: check that your publisher has clearly explained your licensing options (See Choosing a licence).
+There is a range of licences available: check that your publisher has clearly explained your licensing options and you have chosen the most appropriate licence for your work.
+You should also check whether your institution or funders’ open access policy includes requirements regarding the licence you can use.
+(See Choosing a licence).

 Discoverability and dissemination

-Check that open access books on a publisher’s website are clearly marked as such and try searching for a publisher’s books on the web to see how high they appear in the search results.
+Check that open access books on a publisher’s website are clearly marked and easy to find, and try searching for a publisher’s books on the web to see how high they appear in the search results.

 Are their books widely available in stores and libraries?
 Are they featured on large open access platforms such as OAPEN and the DOAB?
 See, for example, Open Book Publishers’ page on the distribution and retail of their open access books (See Dissemination and discoverability).